-It’s a familiar refrain: How can small specialty retailers compete with pet-industry giants like Petsmart or Petco, which open dozens of huge stores each year and net billions of dollars in annual sales?
+It’s a familiar refrain: How can small specialty retailers compete with giants like Petsmart or Petco, which open dozens of huge stores yearly and net billions of dollars in annual sales?
 What do you have that the big guys don’t?
 The short answer: the personal touch.

 - Be involved with your customers.
 Connect with them on an emotional level.
 Show that you care about their pets; encourage two-way communication; and provide timely, informative answers.

 - Listen to your customers.
-Find out what kinds of products they want, and what they’re looking for in a product-all-natural ingredients? extra health benefits?
+Find out what kinds of products they want and what they’re looking for in product-all-natural ingredients.
+Extra health benefits?

 - Give more value.
 A free box of treats with every purchase is a good incentive for repeat sales.

 - Stay connected.
 Notify regular customers about new products and special offers.

 - Be involved in the community.
 Sponsor and be visible at special events that help animals.
 Volunteer and donate food, supplies, and toys to local animal shelters.